 Alternatively to so-called Classic ASP, you may also choose ASP.NET, a version of Active Server Pages based on Microsoft's .NET Framework.
 Rather than using the extension ".asp", ASP.NET files use the extension ".aspx".
 As the newer version intended to be a more robust replacement to Classic ASP, ASP.NET may still utilize some Classic ASP scripts, but you cannot use ASP.NET scripts on Classic ASP pages.
 All this is to say that if there's a specific ASP-based language you're planning on using, make sure the ASP hosting company you choose supports Classic ASP or ASP.NET, accordingly.

 But again, what makes ASP hosting so easy is that you don't need any scripting knowledge to make great use of it.
 You can create all the dynamic content for your web pages that you want in the same text editor you already use for your basic HTML web page design.

-Hosting-Review is an independent provider of web hosting reviews.
+Hosting-Review is a provider of web hosting reviews.
 We base our reviews on knowledge, personal experience with webhosts and user feedback.

 Disclosure: As is the case with many other industry/topic specific magazines, websites and trade publications, we do receive compensation from some of the companies whose products we review within and outside of the web hosting industry, including, but not limited to, paid advertising placements, referral fees, contextual advertising links and sponsorship packages.